Welcome!

 of parental authority—

-despite the invention of printing.
+the manuscript tradition—despite the invention of printing.
 In the mid-15th century, writing, like drawing and painting, was considered a skill.
 However, unlike these skills which gradually outgrew their artisanal status, scribes reinvented themselves: to serve a growing need, they became teachers of handwriting…

 Fast forward five centuries.
 Sparked by the Arts and Crafts Movement, lettering art was added to the art school curriculum.
 Despite this, in early 20th century Britain the focus remained on scribal skills gained through the study of historic scripts.
 In Europe, more attention was given to written forms as expressive vehicles.
 In America, this approach has only slowly gained momentum.